 I previously wrote about how to understand standardized regression coefficients in PROC REG in SAS.
-You can obtain the standardized estimates by using the STDB option on the MODEL statement in PROC REG.
-Several readers have written to ask whether I could write a similar article about the STDCOEFF option on the MODEL statement in PROC GLIMMIX.
+You can obtain the standardized estimates by using the STB option on the MODEL statement in PROC REG.
+Several readers have written to ask whether I could write a similar article about the STDCOEF option on the MODEL statement in PROC GLIMMIX.
 One reader wrote:

 Dear Dr. Wicklin: I get different results when I request standardized regression coefficients from PROC REG and from PROC GLMMIX.
 I don't understand.
 Isn't the STB option in PROC REG equivalent to the STDCOEF option in PROC GLIMMIX (for DIST=NORMAL LINK=IDENTITY)?
 Can you explain what STDCOEF does?

 The two options are not equivalent because the procedures use two different methods to standardize the regression coefficients.
 This article explains the STDCOEF option in PROC GLIMMIX and how it differs from the STB option in PROC REG.

 Briefly, researchers look at standardized regression coefficients when the explanatory variables are measured in different units and on different scales.
 If you do not standardize the data, then a regression coefficient estimates the change in the response variable when you make a unit change in the explanatory variable, holding the other variables constant.
 As explained in my previous article, the STB option in PROC REG enables you to interpret the regression in terms of standard deviations.
 For the standardized coefficients in PROC REG, you can interpret the regression coefficient as the number of standard deviations that the response will change for one "standard deviation" of change in the explanatory variable, holding the other variables constant.